OpenTelemetry Integration

 Datadog

-Datadog supports OTLP ingestion directly.
-Configure for logs:
+Datadog supports OTLP ingestion directly:

 Honeycomb